joetifa2003/weaver/slides/slides.md

     ..10 => {},
     // matches any number greater or equal to 5
     5.. => {},
-    // matches array with two elements, where each element matches the pattern [<pattern>, <pattern>] => {},
+    // matches array with at least two elements, where each element matches the pattern [<pattern>, <pattern>] => {},
     // matches object with "key" matching the pattern and "other" matching the pattern { key: <pattern>, other: <pattern> } => {},